UWL-CODERS/website/README.md

 - **Angular**: The main framework holding everything together and making the site dynamic.

 > [!NOTE]
 > We are currently migrating our styling to Tailwind CSS.
-Some pages may still use legacy CSS during this transition period.
+Some pages may still use SCSS during this transition period.

 ## Further Reading & Resources